jack-kerouac/betterplace_apidocs/README.md

 1. Documentation: Not all resources have a documentation-url as part of the json
 1. Documentation: The response-table does not show the root-documentation for response-elements with sub-elements (for example carrier.name is documented but carrier is not)
 1. Blogposts: There is no way yet to filter BlogPosts from PayoutBlogPost
-1. ClientProjectsTags: There is no way yet to filter Projects by ClientProjectsTags
 1. General OpinionsList: There is no list of opinions without a project-scope.
 So there is no way to show the last 4 opinions with a comment for example.